 Pen Bay Medical Center is a not-for-profit, Leapfrog Straight A Safety Score Graded Hospital and the largest community hospital in Midcoast Maine.
-Pen Bay Medical Center operates as a family of services that also includes Pen Bay Physicians & Associates, Kno-Wal-Lin Home Care and Hospice, Quarry Hill Retirement Community and the Knox Center for Long Term Care.
+Pen Bay Medical Center operates as a family of services that also includes Pen Bay Physicians & Associates, Kno-Wal-Lin Home Care and Hospice, Quarry Hill Retirement Community and the Knox Center.
 Through these organizations, and with a staff of more than 100 outstanding physicians and more than 1,500 healthcare professionals, we are able to provide the people of Midcoast Maine with a continuum of both routine and specialty patient-centered medical services.
 Pen Bay Medical Center is a member of Coastal Healthcare Alliance and the MaineHealth system.

 Members of the media or press, please visit our press center for information.MISSION & VISION

 Pen Bay Medical Center is a community healthcare system dedicated to caring for the sick and injured and to improving the health and quality of life of the people of Midcoast Maine.

 Pen Bay Medical Center will provide exceptional care that contributes to our community members being among the healthiest in America.

 Our Values – “I CARE“

 We maintain an atmosphere of trust by working as a team, by showing respect for one

 another and the people we care for, and using clear, open and honest communication.

 We pledge to provide excellent quality healthcare in a